furrent/furrent/README.md

 ## Coverage
 To enable coverage support, add the `-DCOVERAGE=ON` flag when running `cmake`.
 Then build the `furrent` or `furrent_test` executables.
 From now on you can use `make coverage` to spawn a `coverage.html` report.
-Note that you will need to run the executables that you're interested in before you can see any actual coverage result.
+Note that you will need to run the executables that you're interested in before you can see any actual coverage result (and also run `make coverage` every time you want to refresh the results).

 This step requires you to have `gcov` and `gcovr` installed on your system.